Close

 Adopting a more mindful approach is one way of improving your dog walking experience.
 Mindfulness has become a bit of a buzzword in recent years, but in simple terms it involves purposely focusing your attention on the present moment.

-It means limiting any distractions.
-If you normally bring a toy with you on dog walks, leave it at home; let your dog have the chance to explore and sniff out their environment.
 And as daunting as it may sound, you can leave your mobile phone at home as well.
 If we’re always looking at our phones, we’re not engaging with our dogs or the outside world.

 Lasting dog walking happiness